 The Story of Loss and Recovery

-The 9/11 Memorial Museum serves to explore the implications of the events of 9/11, documenting the impact of those events and exploring 9/11's continuing significance.
+The 9/11 Memorial serves to explore the implications of the events of 9/11, documenting the impact of those events and exploring 9/11's continuing significance.

-The memorial is a tribute of remembrance and honor to the nearly 3,000 people killed in the terror attacks of September 11, 2001 at the World Trade Center site, near Shanksville, Pennsylvania, and at the Pentagon, as well as the six people killed in the World Trade Center bombing in February 1993.
+The 9/11 Memorial is a tribute of remembrance and honor to the nearly 3,000 people killed in the terror attacks of September 11, 2001 at the World Trade Center site, near Shanksville, Pennsylvania, and at the Pentagon, as well as the six people killed in the World Trade Center bombing in February 1993.

 The 9/11 Momorial Museum displays monumental artifacts linked to the events of 9/11, while presenting intimate stories of loss, compassion and recovery that are central to telling the story of the 2001 and 1993 attacks and the aftermath.
 It also explores the global impact of 9/11 and its continuing significance.

 The 9/11 Memorial Museum also has web-based interactive timelines chronicling the events of the 1993 World Trade Center bombing, September 11, 2001 and the nine-month recovery effort at ground zero.
 The timelines use images, audio and video as well as first-person accounts that are part of the 9/11 Memorial permanent collection.